morleym/furtive-handbook/docs/format-double-elim.md

 ![double elim bracket image](https://imgur.com/9E3KGEH.png)

-### Grand Finals
+### Grand Final

-There are conflicting schools of thought on how exactly 'grand finals' (where the winners of Winners Bracket and Losers Bracket meet) should work, and we need to cover that briefly.
+There are conflicting schools of thought on how exactly the 'grand final' (where the winners of Winners Bracket and Losers Bracket meet) should work.
-Some believe that the competitor who entered grand finals via winners bracket should have an advantage, either in the form of a bracket reset (where the team from losers match must win TWO matches, while the team from winners need only win ONE match), or a game advantage in a single match
+Some believe that the competitor who entered grand final via winners bracket should have an advantage, either in the form of a bracket reset (where the team from losers match must win TWO matches, while the team from winners need only win ONE match), or a game advantage in a single match
  (like a 1-0 head start in a Best-of-5 match).
 Others believe that there should be no advantage for the team from winners side.

 Personally, I'm of the opinion that a double-elimination bracket is incomplete if it ends when two competitors have only lost once.
+From that purist point of view, a grand final *must* have a bracket reset.
-**But**, I understand that some esports have established a standard of no-advantage grand finals due to match length (e.g. [Overwatch League](https://www.ggrecon.com/articles/were-the-vancouver-titans-done-dirty)).
+**But**, I understand that some esports have established a standard of no-advantage grand finals due to impractical match lengths (e.g. [Overwatch League](https://www.ggrecon.com/articles/were-the-vancouver-titans-done-dirty)).
-Do what's right for your project, but be conscious of the debate and consider the alternatives (like single-elim).
+Do what's right for your project, but be conscious of this debate and consider alternatives like single-elim in those cases.

 ### Pools

 As the number of competitors scales up, double-elimination competitions are usually represented not as a singular behemoth bracket, but as groups (or 'pools') feeding into a top bracket.
 For example, if you have 128 competitors, then you can represent that as 8 pools of 16 competitors each.
 Then, you would take a number from each pool (let's say top 2) and advance those competitors to the next 'stage'.
+Anyone who advances from losers side will remain in losers side in the next stage, and anyone who advances from winners will remain in winners.
+This could be two stages total, three stages total, or even more.
+In the end, however, it is still just one double-elimination bracket.
 I really need a visual for this...

 ## By the Numbers